redleaf2002/downloadmanager/README.md

 ## Features
 1. Support Pause and Resume to download
-2. Support get downloading speend
+2. Support get downloading speed
 3. Support all functions of system downloadmanager
 4. Support url icon